shandley/hecatomb/snakemake/workflow/scripts/misc_scripts_notes.md

+!!!
+MOST OF THESE ARE HERE FOR HISTORICAL REASONS AND CAN BE IGNORED

 # Miscellaneous scripts

 This directory contains optional scripts useful for pre or post-processing data produced by the Snakemake workflow or managing reference databases.